 Another spectacular must visit coastal town is Noirmoutier island or Ile de Noirmoutier located a bit further up from Nantes. in the Bay of Biscay.
 It is in Vendee connected by Le Gois, a 3 miles long causeway which can only be accessed during low tide.
 Fishing and sea salt is the main products together with pomme de terre or potatoes.
-Take the chance to cycle around the island, visit the 12th-century Château de Noirmoutier, have some oysters and a swim with picnic at Barbatre Beach!
+Take the chance to cycle around the island, visit the 12th-century Château de Noirmoutier, have some oysters and a swim with a picnic at Barbatre Beach!

 2. Nantes Countryside

 Nantes is also known for farming.
-The countryside of Nantes such as Bouaye, Vue and Cheix-En Retz holds some spectacular views of vineyards, wheat fields, corn fields, cow fields, horse fields and sunflower fields along some small ponds and refreshing rivers !.
-So take a drive or even cycle along the road and experience first hand on how awesome the view is.
+The countryside of Nantes such as Bouaye, Vue and Cheix-En Retz holds some spectacular views of vineyards, wheat fields, corn fields, cow fields, horse fields and sunflower fields along with some small ponds and refreshing rivers !.
+So take a drive or even cycle along the road and experience first hand on how excellent the view is.
 If you are lucky, you can even say hi to the farmer!.
 French are friendly people once you get to know them.